AtB-AS/mittatb-app/README.md

 #### First time setup

-> 🪟 Windows users: use Git Bash to run .sh scripts

 1. Setup Entur private registry in `.npmrc` and `gradle.properties`.

    a.
 Get access to Entur jfrog registry (https://entur2.jfrog.io/) for your mittatb account